-Gjallarhorn, a military organization, is responsible for restoring order on Earth, which has been taken over by four economic blocs at the point.
+Gjallarhorn, a military organization, is responsible for restoring order on Earth, which has been taken over by four economic blocs at this point.
 The economy of Mars, on the other hand, is heavily dependent on the economy of Earth.

 Kudelia Aina Bernstein is a young aristocrat who hails from the Chryse Autonomous Region.
 She gets engaged in the independence struggle of the Red Planet after already being appalled by the deplorable living circumstances that the inhabitants of the Red Planet are forced to undergo.